EdinNapier-SE-Thu-1/SE_GROUP_Thu1/README.md

 Receive real-time alerts on threshold breaches, displayed on an interactive map.
 CALLUM Generate comprehensive reports on environmental trends.
 OLIVER Use a map to view real-time sensor statuses and alerts geographically.
-ARDA / OLIVER Locate and navigate to sensors in the field for maintenance or inspection purposes.JUSTIN
+ARDA / OLIVER Locate and navigate to sensors in the field for maintenance or inspection purposes.ARDA

 As an Operations Manager I want to:

 Monitor the operational status of sensors.
-JUSTIN Schedule maintenance and ensure timely checks.
+ARDA Schedule maintenance and ensure timely checks.
 ARDA Verify the accuracy and integrity of collected data.
 OLIVER Address and report sensor malfunctions or anomalies.
 CALLUM